Transitioning from Formula to Milk: How-To Guide

 Around 6-9 months, babies can start practicing drinking from an open cup.
 The transition from bottle to cup can coincide with the switch from formula to milk/toddler formula around 12 months for some babies.
 For reluctant bottle-give-uppers, focus on the formula transition first.

-Toddler Formula vs. Whole Milk - What's the Difference?
+Toddler Nutritional Drinks vs. Whole Milk - What's the Difference?

-While both toddler formula and whole milk provide key nutrition for the 1-3 year old set, there are some differences:
+While both toddler nutritional drinks and whole milk provide key nutrition for the 1-3 year old set, there are some differences:

 Composition